Results

 Learn more

 … back for our second season of Natural Prodcast.
 This first episode up is another primer episode.
 These are … more than 50,000 genomes that we derived from meta-genome sequences.
-As always, you’ll find transcripts and show notes … from the GEM catalog (in green) and previously existing reference genomes (in gray).
-Around the phylogenetic tree, …
+As always, you’ll find transcripts and show notes … gene clusters.
+And I’ll explain all this.
+So but first, let’s talk about gold mining.
+So we’re here in …

 Learn more